Ensuring Data Security and Confidentiality in Language Services

 No matter how great an LSP's security infrastructure is, it's only as good as the people operating the systems.
 Regular training programs are key to developing a security culture.
 LSPs train employees and contractors on:

-By making security awareness part of the organization's culture, language service providers reduce the chances of human error exposing confidential information.
+By making security awareness part of the organization's culture, language service providers reduce the chances of confidential information being exposed.

 8. Data Minimization and Anonymization